gardener/landscaper/docs/guided-tour/README.md

 # Guided Tour

-This document contains a guided tour presenting the different Landscaper features by examples.
+In this tour, you will learn about the different Landscaper features by simple examples.

 ## Prerequisites and Basic Definitions

-For all examples you need a [running Landscaper instance](../gettingstarted/install-landscaper-controller.md).
+- For all examples, you need a [running Landscaper instance](../gettingstarted/install-landscaper-controller.md).

-A convenient tool that we will often use in the examples is the [Landscaper CLI](https://github.com/gardener/landscapercli).
+- A convenient tool we will often use in the following examples is the [Landscaper CLI](https://github.com/gardener/landscapercli).

-In all examples there are 3 kubernetes clusters involved:
+- During the following exercises, you might need to change files, provided with the examples.
+For this, you should simply clone this repository and do the required changes on your local files.
+You could also fork the repo and work on your fork.

-- the **Landscaper Host Cluster**, on which the Landscaper runs;
+- In all examples, 3 Kubernetes clusters are involved:

-- the **target cluster**, on which the Helm chart shall be deployed.
+  - the **Landscaper Host Cluster**, on which the Landscaper runs
-- the **Landscaper Resource Cluster**, on which the custom resources are stored that are watched by the Landscaper.
+  - the **target cluster**, on which the deployments will be done
-  These custom resources define what should be deployed on which target cluster.
+  - the **Landscaper Resource Cluster**, on which the various custom resources are stored.
+These custom resources are watched by the Landscaper, and define which deployments should happen on which target cluster.

-It is possible that some or all of these clusters coincide, e.g. in the most simplistic approach you have only one cluster.
-This is the easiest setup when you start working with the Landscaper.
+  It is possible that some or all of these clusters coincide, e.g. in the most simplistic approach, you have only one cluster.
+Such a "one-cluster-setup" is the easiest way to start working with the Landscaper.

 ## A Hello World Example